-Five years after its move to the present Sheung Wan premises, Para Site has become well-known in the Po Yan Street neighbourhood and within the contemporary art scene—both local and international.
+Five years after its move to the present Sheung Wan premise, Para Site has become well-known in the Po Yan Street neighbourhood and within the contemporary art scene—both local and international.
 Since 1996 over 300 artists from 17 different countries have exhibited in 76 exhibitions at Para Site.
 More than 45 publications, including issues of PS magazine, have been published.
 In 2002 Para Site was also invited to participate as a collective in the renowned Gwangju Biennale of international contemporary art held in Korea from March 29th to June 29th.

 Para Site 1996-2000

 Chinese and English, 160mm x 210mm, 232 pages, full colour, $150 (ISBN 962-86568-2-1)

 Complete documentation of Para Site’s activities from 1996 to 2000 with an appendix of publications.
 Special essays by,

 Space Traffic: Artist-run Spaces Beyond a Local Context

 Chinese and English, 148mm x 210mm, 168 pages, $100 (ISBN 0-9585553-6-2)